h4ckyou/h4ckyou.github.io/_posts/2026-05-21-kernel-adventures-1.md

 ### Overview

-**Kernel Adventures: Part 1** is a medium-rated pwn challenge built around recovering a user's password derived from a hash function and exploiting a double fetch vulnerability.
+**Kernel Adventures: Part 1** is a medium-difficulty kernel pwn challenge focused on reversing a password verification routine and exploiting a double-fetch vulnerability to achieve privilege escalation.